 - Updating the estate plan.
 If the couple has an estate plan, they will need to alter it to reflect the divorce.
 Both spouses may need to change who they have listed as their health care surrogates, for example, to protect their estates.

 - Health and life insurance expenses.
 Divorce can impact a couple’s insurance plans.
 Both spouses will need to make sure their insurance companies are aware of the divorce, as well as understand how this may affect coverage and benefits.

 One of the potential downsides to a late life divorce is that older divorcées tend to be less financially independent than younger divorcées.
 One or both spouses may have already retired and are living on pension plans.
 Divorce may also be less appealing for personal reasons, such as less comfort and security for women and less social satisfaction for men.
 However, divorce may still be the right option for a senior couple, depending on the situation.

 Get an Attorney’s Help With Your Grey Divorce Case

 A divorce over the age of 50 can come with many obstacles, including estate plans, retirement income, valuable assets and tax liability.
-The best way to properly handle your gray divorce case is by hiring an experienced divorce attorney in San Diego.
+The best way to properly handle your gray divorce case is by hiring an expert San Diego divorce attorney at Boyd Law.
 An attorney that specializes in family law cases can help you protect your rights and best interests while seeking a divorce or separation from your spouse using a tailored legal strategy.
 A family lawyer can handle confusing legal processes for you while you start planning your future.